 One way the Hydrocephalus Association promotes research and leadership in hydrocephalus is through our annual Resident’s Prize.
 This prize is awarded each year to the most promising hydrocephalus-related research paper presented by a neurosurgical resident at the Pediatric Section meeting of the American Association of Neurological Surgeons/Congress of Neurological Surgeons (AANS/CNS).
 The prize is designed to encourage young doctors to focus their research efforts on advancing treatment and care of individuals with hydrocephalus.

-The Hydrocephalus Clinical Research Network (HCRN) is a network of nine children’s hospitals that conduct clinical research on hydrocephalus to improve the lives of children suffering from hydrocephalus.
+The Hydrocephalus Clinical Research Network (HCRN) is a network of fourteen children’s hospitals that conduct clinical research on hydrocephalus to improve the lives of children suffering from hydrocephalus.